Read Time : 10 Minutes

 Are Heat Pumps Worth it?

 Heat pumps are increasingly worth it in the UK due to their energy efficiency which often provides a financial incentive, the Boiler Upgrade Scheme, and environmental benefits.
-Some models can provide both heating and cooling, making them particularly attractive for the varied climate in the UK.
+Heat pumps are far more efficient than gas boilers, generating three to five units of heat for every unit of electricity they use.

 Find out if a heat pump is right for your property and check out our How much do heat pumps cost article for further information.